yankay/scala-tour/scala-tour.md

 ```

 ### DSL
-DSL is most powerful tool in Scala.
-With it Scala can let some code more-descriptive.
+DSL is the most powerful tool in Scala.
+With it Scala code can become more descriptive.
-This example is to generate Json with DSL.
-Some of the features look like native features are created by DSL.
+This example generates Json with a DSL.
+Some of the features look like native features but are created by a DSL.
-It complex to write your own DSL.
-But it's very to use.
+It's complex to write your own DSL.
+But it's very easy to use.

 ```
 import org.json4s._